fuvidani/web-app-engineering/README.md

 ## License
 This project is licensed under the [MIT License](https://opensource.org/licenses/MIT).
-Feel free to use, extend or fit to your needs.
+Feel free to use, extend or fit it to your needs.